tejak6958/Detection-wafer-sensor-ML-Project/README.md

 Google Drive Link:- https://drive.google.com/drive/u/0/folders/1p8s7vY7hnejoqDndcO5O_5MYYMs0AEsS

+Due To Free Tier limitations, i have currently terminated the app, but if you want to check it,try to leave an message to my email:-tejame050@gmail.com

 problem statement:-

 To build a classification methodology to predict the quality of wafer sensors based on the given training data.